WUFI Pro: Heat & Moisture Simulation Workshop

 "Excellent ...
 Great volume of material to study, and the speaker’s expertise and experience."

-Click on 'related files' below for a Programme for the workshop.
+Click this link for a Programme for the workshop.

 Human Rights Action Centre